-Frequently Asked Questions About Legal Services
+Frequently Asked Questions

 • How do I apply for probate?

 Different laws apply for different states.
 If you are based in New South Wales, an intention to apply for a grant of probate must be published online.
-You must wait at a minimum of 2weeks before proceeding.
+You must wait at a minimum of 2 weeks before proceeding.
 Advertising your intentions is also required in Queensland and you will need to file applications with the Supreme Court.
-It's often a convoluted process, so we recommend seeking legal advice.
+It’s often a convoluted process, so we recommend seeking legal advice.

 • Where are you located?